alsarmie/DD2414-Documentation/docs/assembly/propulsion.md

     1. If they are visibly spinning quickly, do not touch the moving parts
  7. Disarm the drone and remove the connected power before making any necessary wiring changes

+If the spin direction of any given motor is backwards, possible causes include:

+ * The red/blue/black cable order connecting the ESC to the motor is incorrect
+ * The ESC/motor PWM cable is connected to the wrong port on the Pixhawk
+ * The ESC/motor PWM cable is flipped in the port on the Pixhawk

 ### Propellers